Wanting to prove this weekend they were the best in the Big Ten, Huskers roll past OSU to clinch title

 Heck, not even a backpedaling Will Bolt could evade an orange Gatorade bath thrown at him on a sunny afternoon in Bloomington, Indiana.

-It seemed very probable, before two games each against the Buckeyes and Hoosiers, that the Husker baseball team would be trying to clinch a Big Ten championship at home against Michigan next weekend.
+It seemed very probable, before two games each against the Buckeyes and Hoosiers, that the Husker baseball team would be trying to clinch a Big Ten championship at home against Michigan over Memorial Day weekend.

 A championship celebration came a weekend earlier.